Skip to main content

 "Let's plan to meet soon"

-" Yes, we have to Hansa, so much work and so little time!"
+" Yes, we have to, Hansa, so much work and so little time!"

-Roshni sat on her windowsill lost in her thoughts.
+Roshni sat on her windowsill, lost in her thoughts.
 Her skirt and hair blew in the wind carelessly.
-What she felt about him was love, she knew it, she thought he knew it but will they ever talk of it?
+What she felt about him was love; she knew it, she thought he knew it, but would they ever talk of it?
 Or things will go unsaid forever.
-Yes, they were just 17 years old, they had all the time in the world but will it be too late?
+Yes, they were just 17 years old, they had all the time in the world, but will it be too late?
 What if he doesn't want all this love stuff?
 He came to the room, and his footsteps made her sit up.

 " You?"
 She asked in a low voice, her eyes wide in surprise.
 He gathered his courage to walk up to her and feel her forehead. " Where's your fever?
 You don't have any."
 His voice was plain.